Formality of a higher-codimensional Swiss-Cheese operad: Graph complexes

-\begin{remark} If a graph contains a univalent internal terrestrial vertex connected to an aerial vertex, then the argument fails.
-In fact, if we consider the following graph, then we find that $\omega(\Gamma) \in \OmPA^{n-m-1}(\VFM_{mn}(0,1))$ represents the fundamental class of $\VFM_{mn}(0,1) \cong S^{n-m-1}$, i.e.\ the class $\eta$ from Section~\ref{sec.comp-cohom}:
+\begin{remark} The argument fails for graphs containing a univalent internal terrestrial vertex connected to an aerial vertex.
+If we consider the following graph, then we find that $\omega(\Gamma) \in \OmPA^{n-m-1}(\VFM_{mn}(0,1))$ represents $\eta$ from Section~\ref{sec.comp-cohom}:

 Indeed, by the definition of $\psi^{\partial}_{mn}$ in~\eqref{eq:psi-del} and by~\cite[Proposition~8.10]{HardtLambrechtsTurchinVolic2011}, we find that $\int_{\VFM_{mn}(1,1)} \psi^{\partial}_{mn} = \int_{S^{n-1}} \vol_{n-1} = 1$.
 Therefore $\int_{\VFM_{mn}(0,1)} \omega(\Gamma) = 1$ by~\cite[Proposition~8.13]{HardtLambrechtsTurchinVolic2011}.
 This also implies that if $\gamma$ is obtained from the $\Gamma$ above by making the external vertex internal, then we get $c(\gamma) = 1$. \end{remark}